 The collection bottles or containers that attach to the pump and are used to collect and store your milk should be sterile (boiled or steamed).
 (The NICU may be able to supply the milk collection containers.)

-Read the instruction manual first, but you may have to experiment with different techniques and settings on the breast pump before you find ones that work best for you.
+You may have to try different techniques and settings on the breast pump before you find ones that work best for you.
 The following are some general tips:

 You can moisten the rim of the breast flange before pumping if you want to create a better seal on the breast.